Home

 Another Out Island that holds a special place in our memories is Cat Island.
 We went there on our honeymoon.
 And we even managed to get in some more Bahamas scuba diving!

 While we only did one (very unusual) dive there, we both enjoyed the weeks we spent on Eleuthera.
-I guess we'll just have to go back to do more diving.
+I guess we'll just have to go back to do more Bahamas scuba diving in Eleuthera.
 It'll be tough!

 For one diving vacation to the Out Islands, we booked a liveaboard, the Nekton Pilot.
 We were scheduled to leave from Exuma and then cruise the Bahamas for a week.